 They're the same sound but with different meanings and spellings and are called homophones.

-When you're typing quickly your fingers or brain will sometimes type the first your that comes into your brain and that's why it's so important to proofread your work, go over it and read it back to yourself and check it.
-And we're going to look at the strategies to help with this.
+When you're typing quickly your fingers or brain will sometimes type the first "your" that comes into your brain and that's why it's so important to proofread your work, go over it, read it back to yourself slowly, and check it carefully.

 Your interview is at 3 o'clock.